harvj/tasty-demo/README.md

-# Tastytrade Watchlist Demo
+# tastytrade Watchlist Demo

 This README explains setup of the application as well as design considerations and an explanation of

 ## Setup